 The Dr. James A. Ferguson Emerging Infectious Diseases Research Initiatives for Student Enhancement (RISE) Fellowship Program is a Centers for Disease Control and Prevention (CDC)-funded, ten-week summer program providing educational and professional development opportunities for fellows interested in infectious diseases, public health, mental health, maternal and child health and/or health disparities research.
 The overarching goal of the Ferguson RISE Fellowship is to promote diversity among future public health research leaders.

 Orientation Week: The program begins with Orientation for ALL scholars.
-Registration, health screening, and seminars will begin at Kennedy Krieger Institute/Johns Hopkins Medical Institutions in Baltimore MD on Monday, May 27 through Thursday, May 30, 2019.
-Following Orientation, the Fellows at the Baltimore sites and Centers for Disease Control and Prevention experience on June 3, 2019 and end on July 31, 2019.
-ALL Fellows will participate in Wednesday Research Accountability and Public Health seminars beginning June 5, 2019.
+Registration, health screening, and seminars will begin at Kennedy Krieger Institute/Johns Hopkins Medical Institutions in Baltimore MD on Monday, May 25 through Thursday, May 28, 2020.
+Ferguson RISE Fellows participating at the CDC in Atlanta will complete the onboarding process at the CDC on Friday, May 29, 2020.
+Following Orientation, the Ferguson RISE Fellows begin their research experience on June 1, 2020 and end on July 29, 2020.
+ALL Ferguson RISE Fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning June 3, 2020.
 PLEASE NOTE THESE DATES ARE SUBJECT TO CHANGE

-During the remaining 9 weeks of the program, fellows receive mentored research and professional development experiences at the CDC in Atlanta, Georgia or in Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, or the Maryland Department of Health and Mental Hygiene (DHMH).
+During the remaining 9 weeks of the program, Ferguson RISE Fellows receive mentored research and professional development experiences at the CDC in Atlanta, Georgia or Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Baltimore City Health Department, or the Maryland Department of Health and Mental Hygiene (DHMH).

-Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD and Washington, DC) offers a clinical, state and community-based research externship.
-Fellows work with research mentors on projects related to infectious diseases treatment, prevention, health disparities, mental health, developmental disabilities and epidemiology.
-Fellows located at the Baltimore, Maryland site may participate in clinical and community experiences.
-Fellows may receive training in the conduct of community-based participatory research.
-Fellows may also rotate through clinical experiences related to infectious diseases and public health, attend clinical rounds and/or work with DHMH.
+Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD and Washington, DC) offer clinical, state and community-based research experiences.
+Ferguson RISE Fellows work with research mentors on projects related to infectious diseases treatment, prevention, health disparities, mental health, developmental disabilities and epidemiology.
+Ferguson RISE Fellows located at the Baltimore, Maryland site may participate in clinical, laboratory, and community experiences.
+Ferguson RISE Fellows may also receive training in the conduct of community-based participatory research.
+Ferguson RISE Fellows in Baltimore may rotate through clinical experiences related to infectious diseases and public health or attend clinical rounds.

 All Fellows participate in weekly research and public health seminars.
 During the last week of the fellowship, students present their research to peers, mentors and researchers.
-The final day of the Ferguson Fellowship program is July 31, 2019.
+The final day of the Ferguson RISE Fellowship program is July 29, 2020.

 All program activities are contingent upon CDC funding.

-- A $4,500 stipend is provided for Kennedy Krieger Institute master level graduate fellows and CDC fellows and a $5,933 stipend is provided for pre-doctoral fellows
+- A $4,700 stipend is provided for master level graduate fellows and a $6,223 stipend is provided for pre-doctoral graduate fellows

-- Housing and round-trip travel are also available for out-of-state fellows
+- Housing and round-trip transportation costs are also available for out-of-state fellows

 - Sponsorship to attend a national scientific meeting